bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/stationen/Sensors.md

 title: Sensors
 ---

-Sensors are grouped by number, and summed to global Market.
+Sensors are grouped by number, and summed to global marker.

 KT is empty, for hand fill.